soniabrami/toddmotto.github.io/_posts/2015-07-21-no-scope-soup-bind-to-controller-angularjs.md

 ### Problem

-Issues arise when writing Controllers that use the `controllerAs` syntax, we begin writing our components using a Class-like Object, only to end up needing to inject `$scope` to get access to inherited data (from "isolate scope").
+Issues arise when writing Controllers that use the `controllerAs` syntax, we begin writing our components using a Class-like Object, only to end up injecting `$scope` to get access to inherited data (from "isolate scope").
 A simple example of what we'd start with:

 {% highlight javascript %}
 // controller